 The committee will use the criteria below to evaluate letters of intent.
 The committee will recommend projects to be invited to submit a full proposal.

 - Is the proposal compelling?
 Does it advance criminal justice reform through policy change, community engagement, or programming?

 - Does the project meet the priorities of criminal justice reform and the Safety and Justice Challenge?

 - Does the project use or create unique and meaningful partnerships between organizations or the community?

 - Is the proposal realistic and well thought out?

 - Is the project financially feasible?
 Does the budget support the proposed activities?

 - Does the evaluation plan describe useful measurements?

 - If the requested funds do not cover all project expenses, is there a plan to raise the additional funds?

-To apply, organizations must submit a Letter of Intent via email or through the online form.
-Applications are due by 5 p.m. on November 6, 2020.
+Applications are currently closed.
+Letters of intent were submitted via email or through the online form by 5 p.m. on November 6, 2020.